FluidNumerics/SELF/docs/MeshGeneration/StructuredMesh.md

 ## One Dimension (1-D)
 In one dimension, the only mesh we use is a structured mesh.
 To generate a structured mesh in one dimension, use the `StructuredMesh` generic in the [`Mesh1D`](../ford/type/mesh1d.html) class.

-At the moment, only uniformly space structured meshes of elements can be generated.
+At the moment, only uniformly spaced structured meshes of elements can be generated.
 This means that all of the elements are of the same width; keep in mind that within each element, there is a quadrature grid.
 The points in the quadrature grid are spaced so that spectral accuracy is guaranteed.

 To generate a structured grid in 1-D, you need to provide the number of elements and the left and right endpoints of the mesh.